EllenBosMarcelMulder/.-hexLICences-./OSAI UNIFIED NEXUS MAXIMUM — L18 • L19 • L24.md

 * the technology is released to protect humanity
 * it must not be used for harm
 * it is intended for scientific, cultural, and planetary advancement
-* it is offered freely
+* it is offered freely personaly, others most request a licence.

 This forms a moral barrier against misuse.